Steam Railways with a Camera in Southern Snowdonia

 Capture the romance of heritage steam railways with a camera in Dolgellau and re-live a nostalgic past courtesy of the ‘Beeching Axe’.
 Up and down the land railway enthusiasts were quick to restore a unique and vanishing era that captures the hearts and minds of both young and old.
 Photograph historic steam locomotives that are lovingly restored back to their former glory, and stations so perfectly preserved they are used as authentic sets for TV and film dramas, such as Downton Abbey and Foyle’s War.

 - Small sociable groups of up to 12 guests

 - High quality Full Board en-suite accommodation and excellent food in our Country House

 - Guidance and tuition from a knowledgeable HF Holidays’ leader, to ensure you get the most from your holiday

 - All transport to photography locations, via mini-coach or other mode of transport e.g. train

 You can check in to your room from 2.30pm onwards (better rooms from 1pm).
 Please join us for afternoon tea.

-The Talyllyn Railway was the first narrow gauge railway in Britain authorised to carry passengers using steam haulage, which runs from the coast, inland to Abergwynolwyn and Nant Gwernol.
-We take a return trip, stopping at Dolgoch for a stroll to the waterfalls.
+The Talyllyn Railway was the first narrow gauge railway in Britain authorised to carry passengers using steam haulage.
+It runs from the coast, inland to Abergwynolwyn and Nant Gwernol.
+On this holiday, we'll take a return trip, stopping at Dolgoch for a stroll to the waterfalls.